 I had friends that knew the ins and out of my marriage but said, “you guys have two kids” or, “you’re in your 30s; you really think starting over is ideal?”
 Some people become content with their commitment to mediocrity that all hope is dried up so they project their acceptance of the “this is it” mindset and expect you to do the same.

-That wasn’t good enough for my kids or myself because subconsciously we (parents) are setting a precedence for our children to follow.
+That wasn’t good enough for my kids or myself because subconsciously we (parents) are setting a precedent for our children to follow.
 Our kids are looking and paying attention even when we think they aren’t and I didn’t want this toxicity to be deemed as normalcy for them.

 I needed to show them how to live a fulfilled life even if it meant turning away from everything that you’ve ever known and starting over.
 I prayed and God gave me guidance.
 I dared to dream, to hope, to aspire but most importantly; to LIVE and be free!